bhorsak/autoSIM/README.md

 This project also includes or depends on third-party components with their own licenses (e.g., BSD, MPL, CC-BY-NC).
 These components are clearly marked in the repository.
 Users of this project are responsible for ensuring compliance with the corresponding licenses when using or redistributing those parts.

 ## Further References
 Depending on which Model or built-in Tool you will be using, please also consider to cite the following papers.
 Note the list might not be complete.
-PLease double-check the settings you make and make sure to cite Third-Party Tools, Coe, Models, ... appropriately.
+Please double-check the settings you make and make sure to cite Third-Party Tools, Code, Models, ... appropriately.

 ```
 @article{laiWhyAreAntagonist2017,